Martin Escardo, 24th November 2025.

 proof is easy [1][2].

-which the negation of the principle of excluded middle holds.
+only if the topos is boolean (that is, the principle of excluded middle holds).

 The object Ω of truth values is an algebra in (at least) two ways,